 ACROSS BRITISH COLUMBIA, the British Columbia Community Forest Association (BCCFA) provides educational resources, extension services and support to communities striving to obtain and successfully implement community forest initiatives.
 Local forest-based employment and support for leading-edge forest practices are among the guiding principles of the organization.
-In alignment with these principles, the BCCFA has developed this extension project in partnership with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development to assist community forests1 in assessing the opportunities associated with operating a micro sawmill, defined as a mill that produces 2,000 to 10,000 board feet of lumber a year.
-The purpose of this micro sawmill project is to present ideas and information, inspire conversation, and plant a seed that may grow into a valuable investment for your community forest.
+In alignment with these principles, the BCCFA has developed this extension project in partnership with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development to assist community forests1 in assessing the opportunities associated with operating a micro sawmill, defined as a mill that utilizes 2,000 to 20,000 m3 per year.
+The purpose of this micro sawmill report is to present ideas and information, inspire conversation, and plant a seed that may grow into a valuable investment for your community forest.